-In order to provide a framework for strategic planning and improvement across priority areas within the Education Service Improvement Plan, the service has identified a number of key strategies to ensure continuing improvement.
+In order to provide a framework for strategic planning and improvement across priority areas within the Education Service Improvement Plan, the service has identified a number of key strategies to ensure improvement over the coming three years.
 These are summarised in the figure below.

-Whilst strategies and policies have already been developed across these areas, the aim is to create a simpler, more coherent framework to ensure the development of a 3-18 curriculum that meets the needs of all learners in Fife into the future.
+Whilst strategies and policies have already been developed across these areas, the aim is to create a simpler, more coherent framework to ensure the development of a 3-18 curriculum that meets the needs of all learners in Fife.